tkuentzler/fl-official-statistics-addon-review/README.md

 ### Google Colab

 Open a new notebook in Google Colab.
-This starts a new session with nothing installed or present in memory.
+This starts a new session with nothing installed or available in memory.
+S. [How to use Google Colaboratory to clone a GitHub Repository to your Google Drive?
+(Medium)](https://medium.com/@ashwindesilva/how-to-use-google-colaboratory-to-clone-a-github-repository-e07cf8d3d22b).

 ```python
 !git clone https://github.com/Olhaau/fl-official-statistics-addon
 ```

-### Local
+### More

-tba
+tba: local, ...

 ## Repo Structure